long con magazine is a canadian quarterly for art re. art.

 We encourage simultaneous submissions.
 If your work is accepted elsewhere, please withdraw it from our consideration as soon as possible.

-Response time is 1 to 4 months, depending on when you submit.
+Editorial response time is 1 to 4 months, depending on when you submit.
 To save ourselves the existential despair of explaining everything readily available on this page, we do not respond to off-theme submissions or to submissions sent by email without prior approval.

 Contributor compensation is CAD$20—sent by e-transfer—regardless of form, number, or length of piece(s) contributed and regardless of number of members in a collective.
 We are working to increase this compensation.
 Like most other digital magazine, long con does not make a profit, and all of our editors work on a volunteer basis.